vincentJunior1/SAAPPS/README.md

 ## About The Project

-SAAPS Is Realtime Chatting for who afraid of their privacy, now we provide your chatting apps without sells your pricay.
+SAAPS Is Realtime Chatting for who afraid of their privacy, now we provide your chatting apps without sells your privacy.
 Come Join Us it's free

 ## Built With